March ACTION Leader of the Month: Rani

 What FITBuddies exercise move do you love most?

-Why are you proud to be a FITBuddies ACTION leader?
+How do you feel to be a FITBuddies ACTION leader?

 How does spending time at FITBuddies make you feel?

-What has Eric demonstrated and achieved to be distinguished as this month's ACTION leader?
+What has Rani demonstrated and achieved to be distinguished as this month's ACTION leader?